zoolanders/documentation/src/essentials-for-yootheme-pro/installation.md

 title: Installing Essentials
 ---

-Essentials is in essence a plugin and has to be installed like any other Joomla or WordPress plugin. {% .lead %}
+Essentials is in essence a plugin and has to be installed like any other Joomla or WordPress plugin.

 Follow through the [installation](#installation), then choose which [addons](../addons) to integrate for your current project.
 This will allow you to customize your experience and only use the addons that are relevant to your needs.